MikuX-Dev/Arch/README.md

 ## Configuration:

-To configure [ArchFiery](https://github.com/MikuX-Dev/ArchFiery), you'll need to fork the repository and edit the packages directory.
+To configure [ArchFiery](https://github.com/MikuX-Dev/ArchFiery), you'll need to clone the repository and edit the packages directory.
 And make the necessary changes according to your requirements.

 ## License: